btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/B-hooks.md

 }
 ```

-> The order of extends isn't particularly important to us _except_ the Prettier ones _must_ be last.
-Those serve to turn off rules the others ones enable.
+> The order of extends isn't particularly important to us _except_ the Prettier one _must_ be last.
+That one serves to turn off rules the others ones enable.

 Let's next make the animal drop down.